sanderkoenders/node-contextual-logging/README.md

 ## Tracing requests across multiple services

 So now that we created a way to trace our requests within our application how do we go about tracing our requests across multiple services?
 Remember the `traceId` we added to our context?
 We can also use `traceId` to trace our requests across multiple services.
 How?
 Simply by passing them along with our outgoing requests!
-Let's use axios and add another middleware to our application.
+Let's use axios and add an axios interceptor to our application.

 ```typescript
 const port = 3000;